aesokolowski/romecalc/README.md

 # Roman Numeral converter/calculator tool for command line (C++)

-compiles, runs as expected on both my Mac and Windows 10 machines... for now...
+So far just a converter.
+Arabic to Roman up to 4 digits:

+rocal 1 -> I

+rocal 45 -> XLV

+rocal 3999 -> MMMCMXCIX

+Arabic numerals 4000 - 9999 will give output, but ? is used to represent 5000 and ! is used to represent 10000.

+rocal 4500 -> M?D

+rocal 9000 -> M!

+Roman numeral to Arabic decimal partially implemented.
+Parses I, V and X for now (1-39).
+Implementing L and C next, then D and M.

+rocal i -> 1
+rocal xx -> 20
+rocal xxxiv -> 34

 targets:

-**** since the last attempt at parsing given roman numerals had a very clear bug, I'm going to  rewrite the function to validate proper order of Roman numerals.
-Still left-to-right, but will have more flags to keep track, and will build incrementally my first test ****

-1. errors for inputting an argument that is not implemented yet (so anything other than a decimal integer between 0 - 3999 inclusive)
-2. a function to determine if a string containing valid Roman numeral characters has them in the correct order (I also think the max is 15 characters long for 3888) and another function to actually parse it, I feel making multiple passes helps modularize the the code for future changes
-3. actually parsing the number from a known valid string
-4. learn optget and implement it
+1. check Mac (*nix?) compatibility and write bash scripts for compilation

+2. scale up Roman-to-Arabic function incrementally

+3. fix pipe / redirect issue

-5. help menu
+4. implement optget-long (argument parser) and add help menu

-future:
+5. calculator functions

-support different bases (especially for Arabic numerals), expand for list of arguments, Roman fractions
+6. multiple bases for Arabic numerals

-doesn't even do as advertised yet -- works the easy way, 0 - 3999 base-10 Arabic numerals to Roman numerals but even that can't be piped or inserted (Mac) because the file/program will just take "Too many arguments."
+COMPILATION:

+my scripts use g++ (GNU) and are intended to be run from the root directory:

-compile (GNU):
+compile program (Windows):

-g++ src/*.cpp -o rocal
+.\scripts\x64comp.ps1

 run:

-./rocal [base-10 Arabic integer]

-tests (PS script, Windows):
+.\rocal [Arabic or Roman numeral]

-compile test:
+compile tests (Windows):

 .\scripts\x64test.ps1

-.\testme [string to test]

-tests (Linux, Mac):

-compile test:

-g++ test/util_test.cpp src/utilities.cpp src/UserNum.cpp -o testme

-run:

-./testme
+outputs multiple test programs that accept arguments.
+Windows sticks a .exe at the end of the file but you don't need to include it:

+.\testutils [arabic or Roman numerals]

+.\testconvs [arabic or Roman numerals]

+.\testicv [bitfield] [character]

 Style Notes:

 1. star spacing -- for simplicity's sake, I prefer to use uniform spacing regardless of an *'s purpose, I attach it to the right-hand-side

    return pointer:

    myType *myFunction(myType myArgument) {}

    passed pointer:

    myType myFunction(myType *myArgument) {}

    declare pointer:

    myType *myPointer;

    dereference pointer:

    *myPointer = myValue;

    myVariable = *myPointer

-2. don't really see a reason to use std::string for this program, the only thing I really dislike about cstrings is that long literals have no choice but to spill over to the next line but I try to stick them all in consts in one specific section anyway to not uglify the whole file.
+2. don't really see a reason to use std::string for this program.
+User input is represented as a vector of chars internally.
+Also I'm more familiar with the <cstring> library than <string> since I've done more C lately than C++.